Young's Motorsports: Truck No. 42 history

 In 2014, the team fielded a second truck (No. 60) for Charles Lewandoski at Daytona but the team withdrew.
-The team returned at Kansas as a start and park team to help fund the team's No. 02 car but now with a new number (No. 42).
-After 6 races, the No. 42 team shut down.
+The team returned at Kansas as a start and park team to help fund the team's No. 02 truck but now with a new number (No. 42).
+After six races, the No. 42 team shut down.

 Truck No. 42 results

+Truck No. 46 history

+On July 10, 2024, it was announced that Thad Moffitt would race the No. 46 truck for Young's Motorsports for the rest of the season starting at Pocono after YMS acquired the number and team from Faction46.

+Truck No. 46 results

 Partnerships

 In 2013, Tyler Young drove No. 6 for the team at Rockingham Speedway, using Sharp Gallaher Racing owners' points.
 He finished 24th in the race.

 In 2016, Young's teamed with Austin Hill Racing fielding No. 02 Ford for Hill's self-owned team in four races.
 Later that year Young's partnered with Rette Jones Racing to field the No. 02 for Dominique Van Wieringen at Phoenix International Raceway.
 The next race, at Homestead, Young's fielded the No. 07 truck for Patrick Staropoli that utilized owner points from SS-Green Light Racing.

 In 2017, Austin Hill started to run for the team in No. 02, sharing the truck with Tyler Young.
 However, Hill drove Ford trucks that he owned while Young ran Chevrolets from the team inventory.